Love as St. John Paul II Loved

 By Susan Ciancio

-Tomorrow we celebrate the remarkable life of Karol Wojtyla, the man who would become St. John Paul II.
+On Friday we celebrate the remarkable life of Karol Wojtyla, the man who would become St. John Paul II.
 Elected pope in 1978, he served lovingly and faithfully until he died in 2005.
 Throughout his 27 years as our Holy Father, John Paul II helped build a culture of life in countless ways.
 His influence reached across the globe, and the love he instilled continues to live on to this very day.
-Among other things, he strengthened families and the sacrament of marriage; started World Youth Day; taught and wrote on the sanctity of life; preached and lived a Christ-like forgiveness; helped establish solidarity among different races, cultures, and religions; and worked toward bringing an end to communism.
+Among other things, he strengthened families and the sacrament of marriage; started World Youth Day; taught and wrote on the sanctity of life; preached and lived a Christlike forgiveness; helped establish solidarity among different races, cultures, and religions; and worked toward bringing an end to communism.

 We know that building a culture of life starts at home and that strong families are the foundation of strong societies.
 Below are 10 St. John Paul II quotes that are sure to inspire you.
-As you think about the life of this holy man, invite him into your kitchen or into your living room tonight.
+As you think about the life of this holy man, invite him into your kitchen or into your living room over the next few days.
 Talk with your family about the love he showed, the kindness he taught, and the truths of our faith that he worked so tirelessly to teach.
 And share his words and his love with your family so that you can go out into the world and evangelize to others.

 “Human life is precious because it is the gift of a God whose love is infinite; and when God gives life, it is forever.”